Personal page of Simon Cruanes

 provers (in particular the technology of superposition, e.g.

 the provers E and SPASS).
-I develop my own superposition prover, zipperposition, as a research test bed.
+I developed my own superposition prover, zipperposition, as a research test bed.

 - I converted the so called "Pelletier problems" (some small logical problems designed to test automated provers) in the TPTP format.
 The result is now in Zipperposition.
 The problem 28 is mistranslated (it seems to be satisfiable), although I could not find why.
 The last problems are not all translated.